mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

    * The transmission of data for pruned siblings is redundant and unnecessary (particularly for Rangeproofs), however this is based on an underlying implementation assumption that must be fully addressed before they can be removed from segment messages.
 (See https://github.com/mimblewimble/grin/pull/3695#issuecomment-1048770398)
 	* The list of output positions for a segment could be considered redundant, as all position data can be derived from the output bitmap.

-* The header portion of the overall sync process would greatly benefit from a PIBD-based approach (headers are also stored internally within an MMR)
+* The header portion of the overall sync process would greatly benefit from a PIBD-based approach (headers are also stored internally within an MMR.)

 ## References
 [references]: #references